blackbaud/stache1/guide/index.md

 ### Blogs and Forum
 Our blogs help keep up to date with API changes, issues, and developer tips.
 Our Q and A forum enables you to ask a question about the API and receive an answer.
 To learn more including how to subscribe, see Community.

-> TO DO  need community directory and index.md.
+> TO DO  Community page will orient the dev to the various community pieces.  need community directory and index.md.
 Need to link to that page once created.

 # API Version